martimy/clab_yang/tutorial.md

 Current mode: + running
 ```

-That was a quick demonstration of using the CLI, but this lab will focus on using gNMIc and YANG to configure the router, so exit the router by typing `quit` followed by `ENTER` or pressing `CTRL-D`.
+That was a quick demonstration of using the CLI, but this lab will focus on using gNMIc and YANG to configure the router, so exit the router by pressing `CTRL-D`, or type `quit` and press `ENTER`.

 ```
 A:router1# quit